richarrd92/richarrd92/README.md

 # WELCOME

-Feel free to contact me via email at richardmaliyetu@gmail.com
+You can contact me at **richardmaliyetu@gmail.com**.

+Please note that some of my projects remain private for privacy and copyright reasons.
+However, I am open to collaboration and would be glad to share the repositories upon request.